perfaram/postcss-insert/README.md

 ### Recommendation

-I recommend that this plugin run last in your PostCSS stack.
+I recommend that this plugin run second-to-last in your PostCSS stack.
 If you're doing any sort of transforms where a class doesn't exist `@insert` would fail because it can't find the class.
-If you run this last (or second-to-last right before something like mqpacker) you'll ensure that all classes are there and ready to go.
+If you run this second-to-last (or third-to-last, right before something like cssnano) you'll ensure that all classes are there and ready to go.
 I may eventually add some sort of silent fail option if it can't find a class, but right now that is not the case.
 Happy coding!

+I say "second-to-last" because of the specificity with media queries (see above).

 See [PostCSS] docs for examples for your environment.